elpwc/elpwc/README.md

 About "elpwc":
 A word from a [conlang](https://en.wikipedia.org/wiki/Constructed_language) called *Kalsa Annueso* I made before.
-Pronounciation is /ˌe̝ɭ.pʰʊkʰ/ in IPA, with a meaning "*the earth*".
+Its pronounciation is /ˌe̝ɭ.pʰʊkʰ/ in IPA, with a meaning "*the earth*".
 I've been using it as my internet identification from the beginning of middle school period till now,
 only because it never repeats with other existing usernames.